 Shrublands: Arid lands characterized by shrubs, grasses, and a lack of trees.

+It is generally true that one species cannot fertilize another species.
 Intermountain Flora indicates: "A typical species is separated from other species by an absolute or nearly absolute gap in the variability, and by a complete or nearly complete barrier to interbreeding."

-Specific epithet: Scientific names consist of two parts, the genus and the specific epithet.
+Specific epithet: Scientific names consist of two parts, the genus name and the specific epithet.
 In the name, "Geranium richardsonii", "Geranium" is the genus and "richardsonii" is the specific epithet.
 Frequently the specific epithet is incorrectly called the "species", i.e., it is incorrect to say that "richardsonii" is the "species".
 The species is Geranium richardsonii.